 Mississippi police fatally shoot man during disturbance call

-A Mississippi police officer shot a man to death while responding to a domestic-violence call at an apartment complex.
+Mississippi police have fatally shot a man while responding to a domestic-violence call at an apartment complex, authorities said.

 The Mississippi Bureau of Investigation is examining the Wednesday shooting in Oxford, as it does for all shootings of or by law enforcement offices in the state.